Sixze/ALS-Refactored/README.md

 Completely reworked and improved version of the [Community Version](https://github.com/dyanikoglu/ALS-Community) of [Advanced Locomotion System V4](https://www.unrealengine.com/marketplace/en-US/product/advanced-locomotion-system-v1).

-The main purpose of this ALS version is is a complete and high-quality refactoring of every aspect of the plugin, so that it becomes easier to understand, more flexible, reliable (especially in network multiplayer), performant and simply more pleasant to work with.
+The main purpose of this ALS version is is a complete and high-quality refactoring of every aspect of the plugin, so that it becomes easier to understand, more flexible, reliable (especially in network multiplayer), performant, and simply more pleasant to work with.

 ## Features

 - Refactored plugin structure.
-Content is now separated into 3 categories: `ALS` - main content, `ALSCamera` - camera related content and `ALSExtras` - other optional content.
+Content is now separated into 3 categories: `ALS` - main content, `ALSCamera` - camera-related content and `ALSExtras` - other optional content.
 - Use of multiple linked animation blueprints instead of a single monolithic animation blueprint.
 - Use of animation layer interfaces to dynamically switch overlay states at runtime instead of referencing them directly in animation blueprints.
 - Use of the **Control Rig** plugin for IK and other bone manipulation tasks instead of animation graph nodes.